jjvraw/TestSuiteALAN-CS244/README.md

 # TestSuiteALAN

 ## Cloning
-1.`clone https://github.com/jjvraw/TestSuiteALAN.git` into the directory/folder which holds your alan folder.
+1. `clone https://github.com/jjvraw/TestSuiteALAN.git` into the directory/folder which holds your alan folder.
 2. Navigate to directory `cd TestSuiteALAN`
 3. Run a script `python3 test.py xxx`

 ---
 ## Testing CodeGen
 1.**Test funcdef and vardef**
-`python3 test.py funcdef`
+`python3 test.py codegen funcvardef`
 	- all official testcases without any errors
 > (1) should run without any errors to continue with codegen